 Practising includes using professional knowledge in a direct non-clinical relationship with clients, working in management, administration, education, research, advisory, regulatory or policy development roles, and any other roles that impact on safe, effective delivery of services in the profession.

 Most importantly, if you want to call yourself a paramedic (or hold yourself out to be a paramedic), you must be registered with the Board, or you may be in breach of the National Law.

 Read more about how to demonstrate that you are qualified and suitable for registration.

 Paramedics are not the only professionals to provide emergency or out of hospital health care.
 A range of professionals and volunteers provide emergency, unscheduled and out of hospital health care in the community which includes: first aiders, first responders, ambulance officers, medics and emergency medical technicians.

-It is not the intention of the Board for these people to be registered unless they identify or practice as a paramedic by virtue of their role or qualification.
+It is not the intention of the Board for these people to be registered unless they identify or practise as a paramedic by virtue of their role or qualification.
 However, if you provide these services and are not registered under the National Law you must not represent yourself as being a paramedic.

 Students who are in the process of gaining a qualification that will enable them to practise as a registered health professional usually do periods of clinical practice (involving direct patient contact) as a part of their course of study.

 In the interests of public safety, Health Ministers agreed that monitoring of students undertaking clinical practice in a health profession is reasonable, and in line with the monitoring of fully qualified health professionals.